 Reduces the Risk of Neck Injury

-: As users with multifocal lenses rely on the lower portion of their glasses for "near" vision, they generally require the monitor to be positioned at a much lower height vertically than users with no glasses or who only have single-vision lenses.
-Failing to address this will force the user into an uncomfortable extension at the neck, as they tilt their head back in order to be able to view out of the lower portion of their corrective eyewear.
-Multifocal users may be able to position their monitors far enough away for best viewing at the intermediate range.
+: As those with multifocal lenses rely on the lower portion of their glasses for "near" vision, they generally require the monitor to be positioned at a much lower height vertically than those with no glasses or who only have single-vision lenses.
+Failing to address this will force them into an uncomfortable extension at the neck, as they tilt their head back in order to be able to view out of the lower portion of their corrective eyewear.
+Those with multifocal lenses may be able to position their monitors far enough away for best viewing at the intermediate range.
 Doing so can mitigate the neck extension as it may eliminate the need to tilt the head.
 Failing to address the particular requirements of these individuals will force them into an uncomfortable extension at the neck, as they tilt their head back in order to be able to view the screen through the appropriate portion of their lens.
 Those with multifocal or progressive lens may wish to consider single vision computer glasses

-- The 7Flex uses a gas spring to counterbalance the effects of gravity on the monitor, allowing the user to adjust it both upwards and downwards using their fingertips.
-This ease of adjustment (regardless of whether the monitor is fully extended or contracted) removes a potential obstacle to users who would otherwise be unwilling to adjust their monitor as needed.
+- The 7Flex Dual uses gas springs to counterbalance the effects of gravity, allowing individuals to adjust their monitors both up and down using their fingertips.
+This ease of adjustment (regardless of whether the monitor arm is fully extended or contracted) removes a potential obstacle for those who would otherwise be unwilling to adjust their monitor as needed.
 This technology is superior to mechanical spring mechanisms which cannot provide consistent linear counterbalance through the full range of the arm.

 Allows Multiple Individuals to Share Information Easily